PupuGod/DP4GNIO/README.md

 -----------------------------------------------------------------------------------------------

-For any question, please contact (chenxy18@fudan.edu.cn)
+For any question, please contact (chenxy18@fudan.edu.cn).
+If the formulas can’t be regularlly presented, please try MathJax extensions or plugins of your web browser.